brownhounds/wc-micro/ROADMAP.md

             -   [x] Primitives - EZ 🎉
             -   [x] `null` you suck so much!
             -   [x] Objects - objects let it render!
-            -   [x] Function, callback, handler - set it once forget!
+            -   [x] Function, callback, handler - set it once and forget!
 -   [x] Split `Component` in to responsibilities:
     -   [x] Renderer
     -   [x] Local State